CommonRoad/commonroad-scenario-designer/docs/index.md

 |    CR Scenario Designer GUI    |                 `crdesigner/ui/gui`                  |    Multi-functional GUI for map conversion and scenario creation/editing.    |

 ## Prerequisites and Installation
-We have tested the toolbox with Python 3.8, 3.9, and 3.10.
+We have tested the toolbox with Python 3.9, 3.10, and 3.11.
-The toolbox should work under Linux, macOS, and Windows.
+The toolbox works under Linux.
 Below we present two ways of installing the CommonRoad Scenario Designer:
 - Only using the CommonRoad Scenario Designer, e.g.,the GUI or integrating the scenario designer APIs into your code
 - Developing code for the CommonRoad Scenario Designer